 Managing roles and assigning permissions

-Global roles and inventory roles are created and managed in the Permission page of the Administration application.
+Global roles and inventory roles are created and managed in the Roles page of the Administration application in the UI.

-A detailed description on available default roles and on creating and assigning global and inventory roles can be found in Managing permissions in the Administration section of the User guide.
+A detailed description on available default roles and on creating and assigning global and inventory roles can be found in Administration > Managing permissions in the User guide.

 Globally accessible objects